 Two high profile Manchester birthdays, one epic creative music project

-Transport for Greater Manchester and The Bridgewater Hall are collaborating on an exciting project, ‘Tram Tracks’, which will celebrate the 25th anniversary of Metrolink and The Bridgewater Hall’s 21st Birthday.
-This large-scale creative music project aims to truly reflect the diverse communities across Greater Manchester and how those communities’ lives have been changed by the tram.
+In the Summer of 2017, Transport for Greater Manchester and The Bridgewater Hall collaborated on an exciting project, ‘Tram Tracks’, which celebrated the 25th anniversary of Metrolink and The Bridgewater Hall’s 21st Birthday.
+This large-scale creative music project aimed to truly reflect the diverse communities across Greater Manchester and how those communities’ lives have been changed by the tram.

-To celebrate the 25th anniversary of Metrolink and the 21st Birthday of The Bridgewater Hall, musicians, sound artists, composers and poets to create a community song writing project of epic proportions.
-Well over 1200 people from communities from across Greater Manchester have spent the last three months researching, writing and recording 93 brand new tracks; each inspired by the areas surrounding the 93 stops on the Metrolink network.
-This large-scale creative music project has resulted in a wonderfully eclectic mix of sounds and songs which truly reflects the spirit, history and people of Greater Manchester.
+Well over 1200 people from communities from across Greater Manchester have spent three months researching, writing and recording 93 brand new tracks; each inspired by the areas surrounding the 93 stops on the Metrolink network.
+This large-scale creative music project resulted in a wonderfully eclectic mix of sounds and songs which truly reflect the spirit, history and people of Greater Manchester.
 New friendships have been forged, creative partnerships have blossomed, minds have been expanded, forgotten stories unearthed and countless people inspired.

 This socially engaging project is a collaboration between The Bridgewater Hall, Transport for Greater Manchester, Metrolink and The Bridgewater Hall Community Education Trust.

 Please click the images below for the history of Metrolink (requires a PDF reader) and the history of The Bridgewater Hall.